Sunday, December 25, 2022

 What Henry Ford replicated here was what many pioneer country schools looked like during the time of William Holmes McGuffey, and, due to the fact that the McGuffey Readers of the 19th century influenced so many of the era that Ford built this school in full honor of McGuffey.

 directly in front, the little cabin is the replicated birthplace of George Washington Carver, the great dark building just behind it is the Logan County Court House, and the Town Hall is back there on distant right.
+These last two most certainly would have been closed on Christmas Day.

 George Washington Carver was well-known for his experiments with the peanut, sweet potatoes, soybeans. and pecans, and he advocated and taught crop rotation which helped the poor farmers, who previously farmed only cotton, to grow a variety of crops.
 In doing this, Carver vastly improved the economy of the southern states.
+In my research I found that Mr. Carver did indeed celebrate Christmas.
+In fact, he received a Bible from a devout Black couple for Christmas when he was a teenager.
+He carried and read the Bible every day for the rest of his life.

 The Logan County Court House was where Abraham Lincoln once practiced law before running for President.